aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-qorah-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="h"><sup>8</sup>&nbsp;And Mosheh said to Qoraḥ: "Pray hearken, Sons of Levi: <sup>9</sup>&nbsp;Is it too little for you that the God of Yisra'el has separated you from the community of Yisra'el to bring you near to him, to serve the serving-tasks of the Mishkan of YHVH, to stand before the community, to attend on them? <sup>10</sup>&nbsp;He has brought-near you and all your brothers, the Sons of Levi, with you — would you seek the priesthood as well? <sup>11</sup>&nbsp;Truly, (it is) you and your entire community that come-together against YHVH — as for Aharon, what is (wrong) with him that you should grumble against him!"</span>
+<span class="h"><sup>8</sup>&nbsp;And Mosheh said to Qoraḥ: "Pray hearken, Sons of Levi: <sup>9</sup>&nbsp;Is it too little for you that the Elo'ah of Yisra'el has separated you from the community of Yisra'el to bring you near to him, to serve the serving-tasks of the Mishkan of YHVH, to stand before the community, to attend on them? <sup>10</sup>&nbsp;He has brought-near you and all your brothers, the Sons of Levi, with you — would you seek the priesthood as well? <sup>11</sup>&nbsp;Truly, (it is) you and your entire community that come-together against YHVH — as for Aharon, what is (wrong) with him that you should grumble against him!"</span>
 </div></td></tr>